renqiankun/markdown-it-vue-component-demo/README.en.md

 ## Notes

-- This plugin depends on Vue 3 and Markdown-it
+- This plugin depends on Markdown-it
 - If `propsUseJson` is true and JSON parsing fails, data will be passed as a string
 - In streaming rendering, `renderIntermediate` controls the placeholder behavior before the data is complete
 - Each display area uses a separate Markdown-it instance